Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/lumig-job.md

     It is recommended to read the section about [GPU Binding][gpu-binding] for more details about the motivation for the binding exemplified is this section.
 Binding only applies if you have a full-node allocation.
-This is the case if you submit to the `standard` and `standard-g` partitions.
+This is the case if you submit to the `standard`, `standard-g`, `ju-standard` and `ju-standard-g`partitions.
 For other partitions, it will apply if you use the `--exclusive` sbatch directive.

+!!! note "Choice of partition"

+    Projects allocated by EuroHPC must utilize the `ju-standard-g` partition instead of the `standard-g` partition.
+The `ju-standard-g` partition is reserved for EuroHPC projects, whereas the `standard-g` partition is designated for projects allocated by one of the LUMI consortium countries.
+    EuroHPC projects and projects from LUMI consortium countries share access to the `small-g` and `dev-g` partitions.

 ## MPI-based job